signalfx/signalfx-agent/docs/quick-install.md

 To learn how to review signalfx-agent logs, see [Frequently Asked Questions](./faq.md).

 ### Linux troubleshooting

-To view the most recent 100 error logs that signalfx-agent has written to the systemd journal, run the following command in terminal or a similar application:
+To view recent error logs that signalfx-agent has written to the systemd journal, run the following command in terminal or a similar application:

+For Ubuntu, run `journalctl -u signalfx-agent | tail -f /var/log/messages`

-`journalctl -u signalfx-agent | tail -100`
+For Debian, run `journalctl -u signalfx-agent | tail -100`

 ### Windows troubleshooting
 Run **Administrative Tools > Event Viewer** to view signalfx-agent error logs.